 We acknowledge the importance of training in helping to mitigate the risk of human rights violations.
 Raising awareness of the risk and mitigation opportunities is critical.
-As such, to share this knowledge, Otis trains surveyed suppliers.
-We cover topics like the importance of understanding risk, methods of due diligence, and using policies to help communicate expectations.
+As such, to share this knowledge, we included sustainability training at this year's Otis global supplier conference.
+We included topics like the Supplier Code of Conduct and the ethical treatment of workers, including the prohibition of the use of child labor, the prohibition of forced labor, and the guarantee of basic rights of workers.